 Zante might be a Greek island, but this is not the only culture the island has benefited from.
 Truth is, the island was part of the Venetian Republic resulting in a strong cultural influence that can still be felt around Zakynthos Town in particular.
 From the buildings to the old churches left from the Venetian period and even a Venetian castle looming over it all from the top of the hill of Strani.
 Those same Venetians called Zante “Fioro di Levante” or Flower of the East as it boasts over 7,000 species of flowers…

 Festivities in the memory of Aghios Dionysios (Saint Dionysios of Zakynthos) are held both on 24th August and 17th December, while the celebration of the Holy Week over Easter is a very impressive event for both locals and visitors.
 Think great processions and ancient customs: truly remarkable.

 15. Revel in the stunning sunset

 Finally, we would never offer you a place that didn’t boast glorious sunsets… Savour the views as you truly unwind on your beach getaway.
-Memories like those do not need to be captured by a picture: fully take in the panorama and carry it home with you…
+Memories like these do not need to be captured by a picture.
+Fully take in the panorama and carry it home with you…